O'Connor Logo

 The confusion isn't a bug.
 It's three different answers to three different questions, all displayed in one report.
 Once you know what you're looking at, you can actually "Get Better" by making decisions based on real customer behaviour, not just the last thing they clicked.

-In my experience, businesses that embrace this multi-model approach rather than fighting it see 15-25% better ROI from their marketing spend within six months.
+Businesses that embrace this multi-model approach rather than fighting it see measurably better returns on their marketing spend.
+In my experience, clients who master this concept typically see meaningful improvements in their marketing efficiency within six months.

 Frequently Asked Questions